Fungal Skin Infections

 - Ringworms, which appears as circular rings on the skin.

 - Athlete’s Foot, which is often transferred via locker rooms, especially near swimming pools and other moist environments.

-- Candidiasis (Yeast Infection)- Candida, the fungi that cause these infections, live on all surfaces of our bodies, but infections are more likely to occur in the moist folds of our skin.
-They occur when yeast on the skin grows more actively and causes a red, scaling, itchy rash on the skin.
-Yeast infections are not contagious.
+- Candidiasis, which is caused by candida, a fungi that lives on all surfaces of our bodies.
+These occur when yeast on the skin grows more actively and causes a red, scaling, itchy rash on the skin.

-- Fungal Nail Infections -A fungal nail infection occurs when a fungus attacks a fingernail, a toenail, or the skin under the nail, called the nail bed
+- Fungal Nail Infections, which is when a fungus attacks a fingernail, a toenail, or the skin under the nail.

 - Fungal Acne, or Malassezia Folliculitis, which is often mistaken for acne vulgaris.
 Though it may look like acne, it is impervious to common acne treatments, as it is not bacterial.

 Many fungal skin infections can be treated with topical creams.
 In extensive or extreme cases, an oral medication may be prescribed to help your body fight the fungal overgrowth.